Skip to main content

 Is this really about energy?

 Of course, a tractor cannot be powered through solar energy, and a well cannot be dug with a solar-powered excavator (yet).
 This makes me wonder then: is this really about energy, or rather about power?
 To move the needle on poverty, we don't just need kilowatt-hours spread over a day; we need the high-torque, high-wattage capability to move heavy machinery.
-We aren't just looking for "light"; we are looking for "force."

-If we assume that "increasing the pie" is more about power than about energy, then the question becomes: is solar the best way to achieve it?
+If we assume that "increasing the pie" is more about power than about energy, then the question becomes: is solar always the best way to achieve it?
 Distributed solar is excellent for efficiency and low-load electronics.
 But for the "top of the pyramid" tasks, the capital expenditure (CAPEX) for batteries and inverters capable of handling high surge currents is often prohibitive for the very communities that need them most.

 Domain thinking